Taoahere Beach House – Cozy, quaint, and friendly, with a seaside setting and suburban feel.

 Taoahere Beach House – What’s Nearby?

-- Holy Steak House – Directly opposite the entrance to the InterContinental, 900m away.
-Up a slight hill for views, and open all day.
+- Holy Steak House – Directly opposite the entrance to the InterContinental, 1 km away.
+Up a slight hill for views and open all day.
 Also great for seafood and pizzas.
-Hearty serves, happy hours, takeaways and free transfers (40 55 15 14).
-12-minute walk.
+Hearty serves, happy hours, takeaways, and free transfers.

-- InterContinental Moorea – At the massive resort 1km towards the village.
-The Shell Restaurant (40 55 19 03) offers dinner only, and a menu with Polynesian flavours; the Fare Hana Restaurant is casual and family-friendly for lunch and dinner; and the Motu Iti Bar provides cocktails and wine in an al fresco setting.
-14-minute walk.
+- InterContinental Moorea – At the massive resort 1 km towards the village.
+Shell Restaurant offers dinner only, and a menu with Polynesian flavors. • Fare Hana Restaurant is casual and family-friendly for lunch and dinner. • Motu Iti Bar serves cocktails and wine in an al fresco setting.

-- Beach Bar & Restaurant – At Hôtel Les Tipaniers about 1km towards Hauru.
-Seaside and garden settings for seafood, pizza, homemade pasta and ice cream.
-Live music on weekends, and free transfers (40 56 12 67).
-14-minute walk.
+- Beach Bar & Restaurant – At Hôtel Les Tipaniers about 1 km towards Hauru.
+Seaside and garden settings for seafood, pizza, homemade pasta, and ice cream.
+Live music on weekends and free transfers.

-- Restaurant Tiahura (40 56 58 44) – Claims to be the ‘best seafood restaurant in Moorea’.
-Vast menu includes regional specialties, such as parrot fish and octopus.
-About 1.5km towards the village.
-3-minute drive.
+- Restaurant Tiahura – Claims to be the ‘best seafood restaurant in Moorea’.
+Vast menu includes regional specialties such as parrot fish and octopus.
+About 1.5 km towards the village.

-- Market or Grocery: Decent minimart across from the entrance to the InterContinental, about 900m towards the village.
+- Decent minimart across from the entrance to the InterContinental, about 1 km towards the village.

 There is no public transport around Moorea Island.
 4 or 5 buses run daily between Hauru village and the ferry terminal (but not the airport) to tie in with arrivals/departures.
 Ask the reception for details.
-To the village, walk, hitch a ride or organise an unmetered taxi.
+To the village, walk, hitch a ride, or organize an unmetered taxi.
 For elsewhere, rent a car or motorbike.